-There are four Legal Studies minors available to students outside of the Legal Studies program: Legal Studies, Alternative Dispute Resolution, Human Rights Law and Information Law.
+There are four Legal Studies minors available: Legal Studies, Alternative Dispute Resolution, Human Rights Law and Information Law.
 Each minor consists of six courses or 18 credit hours.
-Students should be aware of course prerequisites needed to pursue these minors.
 A cumulative GPA of at least 2.0 in the minor courses is required to successfully complete the minors.

-15.14.2 Legal Studies minor
+15.15.2 Legal Studies minor Minor requirements

-Minor requirements